skip to log on skip to main content

 • Clothing and accessories, including dresses, shirts, shoes and handbags

-• Sporting and exercise equipment, such as bikes, surfboards, golf clubs and tennis rackets, and
+• Sporting and exercise equipment, such as bicycles, surfboards, golf clubs and tennis rackets, and

-Each providers' contents insurance cover is different and may have limits or exclusions on certain items.
-So, you should read the ANZ Home Insurance Product Disclosure Statement (PDF) and all policy documentation for more detail regarding ANZ's contents insurance cover.
+Each provider's contents insurance cover is different and may have limits or exclusions on certain items.
+You should read the ANZ Home Insurance Product Disclosure Statement issued by CGU Insurance and all policy documentation for more detail regarding ANZ's contents insurance cover.

-Are my items covered for loss or damage outside my rented home?
+Are my portable items covered for loss or damage outside my rented home?

 Why should I consider taking out contents insurance as a tenant?

 When you're renting a property, you're just as likely as a homeowner to be caught in a freak storm or be impacted by theft.
-If your personal belongings are damaged, destroyed or stolen, contents insurance can help to repair or replace them quickly.
+If your personal belongings are damaged, destroyed or stolen, contents insurance can help with repairing or replacing them quickly.

-Alternatively, you and your flatmate could take out a shared policy together.
+Alternatively, you and your flatmate could apply for a shared policy together.
 Be sure to check with your insurer to see if the number of people you are living with affects your cover.

 What does ANZ Contents Insurance cover you against?

-Contents insurance cover is available under ANZ Home Insurance and can protect your belongings should they be damaged, lost or stolen while you're renting.
-Below are some of the ways your contents can be protected - subject to terms and conditions of the ANZ Home Insurance Product Disclosure Statement (PDF).
+ANZ Home and Contents insurance can help protect your belongings should they be damaged, lost or stolen while you're renting.
+Below are some of the ways your contents can be protected - subject to terms and conditions of the ANZ Home Insurance Product Disclosure Statement – issued by CGU Insurance.

 • Damage caused by natural events, such as bushfire, flood, cyclone, earthquake or storm.disclaimer

-If the home you live in is destroyed by a fire, flood or storm along with your personal belongings, protection is provided for your personal belongings up to the sum insured noted on your policy, and any other additional benefits you are eligible to claim for, subject to the limits and conditions described in your policy schedule and ANZ Home Insurance Product Disclosure Statement (PDF).
+If the home you live in is destroyed by a fire, flood or storm along with your personal belongings, you can be covered for your personal belongings up to the sum insured noted on your policy, and any other additional benefits you are eligible to claim for.

 • Accidental breakage of glass, such as mirrors and other glass items like glass in furniture.